sorry2002/OpenWeatherMap-Client/README.md

 If no key is parsed the key is read from a file called key.txt.
 Must only contain one line!
 ```

+**In order to get your own API-Key you have to create an [account at OpenWeatherMap.org](https://home.openweathermap.org/users/sign_up) and generate a key.**

 ## Contribution
 Please feel free to report bugs, request features or add examples by submitting a pull request.